Hoverbear/old-raft-rs/README.md

 Two well known Distributed Consensus Algorithms are Paxos and Raft.
 Paxos is used in systems like [Chubby](http://research.google.com/archive/chubby.html) by Google, and Raft is used in things like [`etcd`](https://github.com/coreos/etcd/tree/master/raft).
 Raft is generally seen as a more understandable and simpler to implement than Paxos, and was chosen for this project for this reason.

-This project is appropriate for this class as it involves a number of peers distributed over a network with no consistent leader attempting to reliably replicate a log (and accompanying state machine).
-The vast majority of the code will be related to Remote Procedure Calls and the handling of network connections, particularly UDP based connections.
-There are a number of interesting failure modes to explore, including network partitions, failed hosts, and a variety of I/O errors.

-## What's Been Done ##

-There are numerous Raft implementations in a variety of languages, the most popular are in Go.
-Given this algorithm's foundational role in building distributed systems and  networks, it would be useful to have this algorithm easily available to users of the Rust programming language as well.

-## Approach ##

-I propose a simple implementation of Raft with Leader Election and Log Replication.
-If time permits, Membership Changes and Log Compaction will be included, however they are not required.
-The implementation language will be [Rust](http://rust-lang.org/) for a number of reasons: personal interest, strong typing, data safety, lack of garbage collector, and acceptable FFI interfaces.

-My deliverables will be a functioning MIT licensed library with simple bindings, adequate test coverage, and example code.

-## Schedule ##

-* Jan 21-Feb 4: Basic structure and scaffold implementation.
-* Feb 4-18: Refinement and materialization of protocol.
-* Feb 18-Mar 4: Testing and example building.
-* Mar 4-Onward: Release to community and improve based on feedback.

 ## Compiling ##

 > For Linux or Mac, with root!
 Windows users are, unfortunately, on their own.